-2. What additional functions will you want your POS to provide?
+4. Decide what additional functions you want your POS to provide

 Even if your needs are currently fairly basic, that doesn’t mean they won’t expand as you grow.
 Consider additional capabilities you may want your system to provide in the future, such as:

 - Sales reporting, broken down by associate, store, department, time of day, etc.